baselhusam/EmotionLens/README.md

 ## Features

-- Real-time facial emotion recognition using Residual Masking Network
+- Real-time facial emotion recognition using Residual Masking Network. [used from this repo](https://github.com/phamquiluan/ResidualMaskingNetwork)
-- Object detection with YOLO for enhanced data accuracy
+- Object detection with YOLO for enhanced Emotion Results
-- Tracker for real-time data processing and analysis
+- Tracker for tracking faces for enhancing the Emotion Results

 ## Project Structure